Friday, December 28, 2018

 The sounds that we perform can intimate the state of rest-as-emptiness.
 By imbuing them with certain qualities, they can help to facilitate the actualization of emptiness in rest.
 When musical sounds in this way function as a preliminary preparation for emptiness, they can be said to function in the same way as śamatha functions as a preliminary step towards vipaśyanā.
 Just like śamatha is about using a meditation object in order to place the mind in focused tranquility, musical sounds can have the quality of sharpening and calming the mind.
 When the meditation object is let go of and when the sounds fade away, the mind is made susceptible to dwell in a state of object-less wakefulness.

-The processes described above inolve a kind of re-configuring of the normal background-foreground dichotomies we usually bring to art experiences.
-Many aestheticans from different traditions, including non-Buddhists, have described heightened art experiences in similar ways.
-Readers will, for example, recognize this kind of explanatory metaphor working at the very heart of Heidegger's aesthetics.
-I am especially drawn to Iain Thomson's interpretation of Heidegger, where what Heidegger encountered in the background layer of a painting by Van Gogh is described as a process in which "what initially seems like 'nothing' in the background of Van Gogh’s painting continues to tantalizingly offer itself to our understanding while also receding from our attempts to order what it offers us into any firm, settled meaning" (2011, 89).
-Encountering the painting of Van Gogh is to, ideally, have an experience where the emerging and withdrawing of the suggestion of indeterminate shapes and figures in the background brings to awareness the often non-noticeable interplay and relation between foreground and background.
+The processes described above involve a kind of re-configuring of the normal background-foreground dichotomies we usually bring to art experiences, and many aestheticans from different traditions, including non-Buddhists, have described heightened art experiences in terms of enabling a new way of relating to background and foreground phenomena.
+Readers will, for example, recognize this kind of explanatory metaphor working at the heart of Heidegger's aesthetics.
+Iain Thomson's (2011) interpretation of Heidegger is especially illuminating in this regard, where what Heidegger encountered in the background layer of a painting by Van Gogh is described as a process in which "what initially seems like 'nothing' in the background of Van Gogh’s painting continues to tantalizingly offer itself to our understanding while also receding from our attempts to order what it offers us into any firm, settled meaning" (89).
+On this reading, the 'background' in Van Gogh's painting comes to be perceived as an indeterminate presence–neither fully in the background nor fully in the foreground.
+Neither turned into an object of perception nor regulated as a mere non-object.
+According to Thomson, encountering a painting of Van Gogh is to, ideally, have an experience where the emerging and withdrawing of the suggestion of indeterminate shapes and figures in the background brings to awareness the often non-noticeable interplay and relation between foreground and background.

 Some people will surely think that this is reading in a lot in a painting of just a pair of boots or listening to a piece of music.
 To assume that most people who enter a museum and see Van Gogh's painting would encounter such a phenomenological 'strife' is perhaps wishful thinking, and to assume that most listeners will be attuned to the "happy indifference" of d'Angiolini's music is likewise optimistic.
 Yet, for the viewer and listener who is sensitive enough to her perceptions, these subtle aspects of art pertaining to the relationship between foreground and background really do carry opportunities for profound insights.